JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		- still can be 2 to 3 times faster than merge sort by reducing the chances of worst case
 		- needs less memory `O(log n)` than merge sort `O(n)`
 - <mark style="background: #D2B3FFA6;">Greedy Algorithm</mark>
-	- It makes the best possible decision at every local step
+	- it makes the best possible decision at every local step
 	- when not to be greedy
 		- not meant for efficiency
 	- when to be greedy